cujojs/wire/docs/get.md

 ## Getting curl

-Wire.js 0.9.x requires [curl](https://github.com/cujojs/curl) 0.7.1 or higher, or 0.6.8.
+To use curl as your AMD loader, wire.js 0.9.x requires [curl](https://github.com/cujojs/curl) 0.7.1 or higher, or 0.6.8.
 You can [clone](https://github.com/cujojs/curl) or [download](https://github.com/cujojs/curl/tags) curl into your project, or install it via yeoman/bower:

 `yeoman install curl` *or* `bower install curl`

 ## Getting poly

-Wire.js 0.9.x requires [poly](https://github.com/cujojs/poly) 0.5.0 or higher.
+To support non-ES5 legacy browsers, wire.js 0.9.x requires [poly](https://github.com/cujojs/poly) 0.5.0 or higher.
 You can [clone](https://github.com/cujojs/poly) or [download](https://github.com/cujojs/poly/tags) poly into your project, or install it via yeoman/bower:

 `yeoman instal poly` *or* `bower install poly`